What is Ramsar?

 - engage in international cooperation.

 Worldwide, more than 160 countries, including the United States, are Parties to the Convention.
-More than 1,968 sites comprising 470 million acres have been designated as Wetlands of International Importance, including the Okavango Delta in Botswana, the Everglades in south Florida, and the Pantanal in Brazil.
-While the United Kingdom has designated 166 sites and Mexico 112, the Unites States has designated just 30 sites totaling over 3 million acres.
-Wisconsin boasts two listed Wetland of International Importance: Horicon Marsh in Dodge County (designated in 1990) and the Upper Mississippi River Floodplain Marshes (designated in 2010).
+More than 2,193 sites comprising 516 million acres have been designated as Wetlands of International Importance, including the Okavango Delta in Botswana, the Everglades in south Florida, and the Pantanal in Brazil.
+While the United Kingdom has designated 170 sites and Mexico 142, the Unites States has designated just 37 sites totaling over 4.6 million acres.
+Wisconsin boasts four listed Wetland of International Importance: Horicon Marsh (designated in 1990), the Upper Mississippi River Floodplain Marshes (designated in 2010), the Kakagon and Bad River Sloughs (designated in 2012), and the Door Peninsula Coastal Wetlands (designated 2014).

 The U.S. National Ramsar Committee is committed to increasing the number of designated Ramsar sites in the United States in recognition of our nationís wealth of wetlands.
 As a member of the U.S. National Ramsar Committee, WWA is likewise committed to seeing more of Wisconsinís deserving wetlands designated under the Ramsar Convention.